dexlab-io/Organization/Community_Governance_Model.md

 ### Description

 Our Code of Conduct and Community Guidelines act as a basis for all our community activity, how to participate, how to grow our community, how to represent to others outside the community.

 Proposed meetings:

 - **Dev meeting**: Bi-weekly, Fridays on uneven weeks.
 Time 14.00 CEST.
   - Discussion on current technical development, what has got done, what needs to get done for the next release etc.
   - Facilitator: Tech Lead
-  - Participants: Kairos Dev team + Any Kairos team members who want to participate + possible relevant contributors
+  - Participants: Dexlab Dev team + Any Dexlab team members who want to participate + possible relevant contributors
   - Viewers: Public on Youtube

 - **High Council Meeting**: Monthly, Last Friday of the month.
 Time 15.00 CEST.
-  - Discussion about the state of Kairos, near future plans and decisions that need to be made.
+  - Discussion about the state of Dexlab, near future plans and decisions that need to be made.
 10 min presentations with slides from team members, in which each one will run through the most important things we have done during the month, the problems they have found, and what they plan to do next month.
   - Facilitator: Project Lead
-  - Participants: All Kairos team members + possible relevant contributors
+  - Participants: All Dexlab team members + possible relevant contributors
   - Viewers: Non-public, decisions recorder on Ethereum blockchain.

 - **Team hangout**: Weekly, Friday.
 Time 15.00 CEST
   - Relaxed weekly meeting with the team where anyone can talk about things they feel are current
   - Facilitator: If needed, any of the participants
-  - Participants: Project Lead + anyone from the Kairos team who wants to participate
+  - Participants: Project Lead + anyone from the Dexlab team who wants to participate
   - Viewers: Non-public

-Structures:
+### Structures:
 - Project Lead or Tech Lead will have final call on all things pertaining to their area of expertise.
 - Decisions made after thorough conversation on Meetings, informal vote to be taken if necessary, possible conflicts discussed if necessary, final vote if needed and decision confirmed by Project/Tech Lead.
 - Facilitators are responsible for gathering the agenda for the Meetings where applicable, as well as either taking notes of the Meeting and decisions made or delegating this responsibility to another participant